CyclotronResearchCentre/bidsme/README.md

 A generic data-set can be organized into prepeared datase using `prepare` command.
 In addition of parameters cited [above](#gen_cli), some additional parameters are defined:

-- **part-template** with path to the sidecar json file (template) for future `participant.tsv` file.
+- `--part-template` with path to the sidecar json file (template) for future `participant.tsv` file.
 	It is expected to follow the [BIDS-defined structure](https://bids-specification.readthedocs.io/en/stable/02-common-principles.html#tabular-files).
-It should include **all** needed column descriptions, including the mandatory
+	It should include **all** needed column descriptions, including the mandatory `participant_id`
-`participant_id`
-- **sub-prefix** sets the subject prefix in original dataset and can include path.
+- `--sub-prefix` sets the subject prefix in original dataset and can include path.
 	For example if in original dataset subject folders are stored in `participants` folder (`participants/001`, `participants/002` etc.. ), then setting `sub-prefix` to `participants/` (note the slash) will make `prepare` search for subjects in correct folder.
 	The paths can contain wildecar charachter `*` in case if different participants are stored in different folders (e.g. `patients/001` and `control/002`).
 Both can be reached by  `--sub-prefix '*/'`.
 	If used, widecard characters must be protected by single quote in order to avoid shell expension.
 	The non-path part of prefix is removed from subject id.
 	For this reason widecard is forbidden outside the path.
-- **ses-prefix** sets the session prefix in the same manner as `sub-prefix` above
+- `--ses-prefix` sets the session prefix in the same manner as `sub-prefix` above
-- **no-subject** and **no-session** are mandatory to indicate if the original dataset subjects and respectively sessions are not stored in dedicated folders.
+- `--no-subject` and `--no-session` are mandatory to indicate if the original dataset subjects and respectively sessions are not stored in dedicated folders.
-- **recfolder folder=type** options indicates in what folders the actual data is stored, and what is the type of data.
+- `--recfolder folder=type` options indicates in what folders the actual data is stored, and what is the type of data.
 	For example `nii=MRI` tells that the `nii` subfolders contains MRI data.
 	The wildecard is allowed in the folder name.

 `prepare` iteratively scans the original dataset and determine the subjects and sessions Id from folder names.
 Subject Id is taken from the name of top-most folder, and session from its sub-folder